COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Discussion

+\generatorName\ offers a controlled and targeted framework for studying compositional and systematic generalization, specifically in object-centric environments.
+With millions of possible tasks and abundant training samples, \generatorName\ provides an unmatched degree of compositional control in abstract visual domains.
+By leveraging simple grid-based environments and object-centric transformations, it enables isolating core compositional capabilities while avoiding the visual and data complexity of more naturalistic datasets.
+Indeed, our core hypothesis is that models that cannot exhibit compositional generalization in this controlled, simple and abstract environment are unlikely to succeed in the far noisier and less structured settings of real-world vision.
+Nevertheless, to bridge the gap to real-world vision, we provide an RGB extension to \generatorName\ onto which both the \textit{CompGen} and \textit{EnvGen} benchmarks can be applied.

-Unlike classification-based benchmarks such as CVR \cite{cvr2022}, RPM \cite{raven2003raven}, SVRT \cite{fleuret2011comparing}, and PGM \cite{barrett2018measuring}, our generator requires models to \emph{generate} output grids.
-This task formulation significantly raises the difficulty and makes the benchmark more robust for evaluating a model's compositional and generalization capabilities.
-It aligns more closely with challenges like ARC-AGI \cite{cholletARC} and its successors \cite{reverse_engineer_hodel, conceptarc2023, generator:assouel2022object}.
-However, in contrast to ARC, which loosely defines ``core knowledge principles'', \generatorName\ provides an explicit and accessible set of concepts that models must master to succeed.
+Unlike classification-based benchmarks such as CVR \cite{cvr2022}, RPM \cite{raven2003raven}, SVRT \cite{fleuret2011comparing}, and PGM \cite{barrett2018measuring}, our generator requires models to \emph{generate} output grids - a real test of compositional understanding.
+It aligns more closely with challenges like ARC-AGI \cite{cholletARC} and its successors \cite{reverse_engineer_hodel, mondorf2025enabling, conceptarc2023, generator:assouel2022object}.
+We also extend our input-output generation framework to a sequential framework (Appendix \ref{appendix:sequential_COGITAO}), with set of frames and object-centric "actions", thus making it highly relevant sequential manipulation tasks.